 - We have traditionally tried to discourage use of the bedrooms for eating in but obviously we must take a more flexible approach currently.
 The welsh government has set guidelines that all B&B’s must only serve meals to the bedroom.

-- Your menu choice will be placed on the clip outside your room the night before and will be brought to your room on a lap tray.
+- For those having breakfast in their room -your menu choice will be placed on the clip outside your room the night before and will be brought to your room on a lap tray.
 Empty trays and crockery should be left outside the room for collection.
 Each room will have its own cutlery; and guests will be asked to retain that cutlery for the duration of their stay.
 Washing up liquid and tea towels are provided in the room.

 - Guests will have full access to Alison’s mobile phone number so that messages can be easily sent to guests and vice versa.